 Freemasons’ Hall has been the centre of English freemasonry for 230 years.
 It is the headquarters of the United Grand Lodge of England, the oldest Grand Lodge in the world, and also the meeting place for over 1000 Masonic lodges.
-The building was designed by architects H V Ashley and F Winton Newman, is listed Grade II*, was completed in 1933.
+The building was designed by architects H V Ashley and F Winton Newman, is listed Grade II*, and was completed in 1933.
 Freemasons’ Hall is one of London’s original Art Deco landmarks, with a richly decorated interior featuring marble surfaces and stained glass windows.

 If you are a group of 8 or more persons and planning a group tour for weekdays or Saturdays, please be advised that you should confirm the date and time required is available by contacting Melrose Eccleston on +44 (0)20 7395 9251 as soon as possible.
-A list of names of those in the group should be provided no later than 48 hours ahead of the visit by mail or email marked for the attention of Miss Eccleston.
+A list of names of those in the group should be provided to Miss Eccleston no later than 48 hours ahead of the confirmed visit.